Ugur22/AmsterdamAirquality/README.md

 ## Bicycle Routeplanner

-The purpose of this platform is to ind out whether cyclists in Amsterdam become more aware of how air quality influences your health.
-We are also researching how this knowledge canbe converted into behavioral change.
+The purpose of this platform is to find out whether cyclists in Amsterdam become more aware of how air quality influences your health.
+We are also researching how this knowledge can be translated into behavioral change.

 ![Example Image of the webapp](https://i.imgur.com/uOqjXuu.png)